rehabstudio/puppet-capistrano/README.md

-Puppet Capistrano Submodule
+Puppet Capistrano Module
 ===========================

-This repo is a submodule for vagrant that installs the relevant gems to allow capistrano to run and creates some template files to give a slight head start.
+This repo is a module for vagrant that installs the relevant gems to allow capistrano to run and creates some template files to give a slight head start.

 ### Configure